thecognifly/YAMSPy/README.md

 ## Acknowledgments:
 Many people from [MISTLab](http://mistlab.ca/) helped during the development of this library.
 Special thanks goes to [Tom](https://github.com/cmftom) and [Yann](https://github.com/yannbouteiller).

+This work was possible thanks to the financial support from [IVADO.ca (postdoctoral scholarship 2019/2020)](https://ivado.ca/en/ivado-scholarships/postdoctoral-scholarships/).